TEAM MEMBERS

 Margaret values compassion, life-long learning, empowerment and equity.
 She is a musician, quilter, gardener, and photographer.
 She most enjoys travelling to the cottage in Cape Breton with her partner/husband, Darrell, for the waves and windchimes.

-Jessica D. Dixon - BA, MACP, RCT-C, Registered Counselling Therapist Candidate
+Jessica D. Dixon (she/her)- BA, MACP, RCT-C, Registered Counselling Therapist Candidate

 [email protected]